AshAvalanche/ash-docs/docs/toolkit/ansible-avalanche-collection/tutorials/subnet-faucet.md

 ## Configure the faucet

 The Avalanche Faucet will be installed as a [Docker Compose](https://docs.docker.com/compose/) service on the node targeted by the `faucet` Ansible group.
-In [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started), it is `validator01` by default.
+In [Ansible Avalanche Getting Started](https://github.com/AshAvalanche/ansible-avalanche-getting-started), it is `frontend` by default.
 You can change this by editing the [`hosts`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/blob/main/inventories/local/hosts) file.

 We need to set the blockchain configuration using the `avalanche_faucet_chains` variable.
 Let's modify [`faucet.yml`](https://github.com/AshAvalanche/ansible-avalanche-getting-started/tree/main/inventories/local/group_vars/faucet.yml) (the `group_vars` file associated with our hosts' group):